Kong/kong/CONTRIBUTING.md

 ### Submitting a patch

 Feel free to contribute fixes or minor features, we love to receive Pull Requests!
-If the feature you are planning to develop is more consequent, come talk to us first!
+If you are planning to develop a larger feature, come talk to us first!

 When contributing, please follow the guidelines provided in this document.
 They will cover topics such as the different Git branches we use, the commit message